 Preheat the oven to 400° and lay the cubed squash out on a large sheet pan.
 Drizzle the cubes with about 1/4 cup of olive oil and season with 1 tsp salt and some ground black pepper to taste.
 Toss to combine.
 Lay the cubes in a flat even layer.
 Roast on an upper middle rack for about 40 minutes, until the squash is tender and the edges have started to caramelize.

-In the bottom of a large bowl, make the vinaigrette: add the orange juice, vinegar, honey, cumin, salt, red pepper, and black pepper to the bottom of the bowl and whisk to combine.
+In the bottom of a large bowl, make the vinaigrette: add the orange juice, vinegar, honey, cumin, salt and black pepper to the bottom of the bowl and whisk to combine.
 Slowly drizzle in the olive oil, whisking constantly to emulsify.
 Check for seasoning.